6 Steps to Setting Up Apprenticeships

 - Scholarship Team Leader apprentices – full MTS Curriculum plus the ASTC (Academic Studies in Theology Certificate).
 There is only minimal overlap between the MTS Curriculum and ASTC course content – so an apprentice on the Team Leader Scholarship pathway is expected to complete both in 1.5 days per week throughout their apprenticeship.

-In full-time ministry there are always many more good things to be done than time will permit – so, some you do well, others you do adequately and others simply don’t get done.
-Apprentices need to consider where on this sliding scale “nailing a hight grade on an ASTC assignment” should reside.
+In full-time ministry there are always many more good things to be done than time will permit – so, some you do well, others you do adequately.
+Apprentices need to consider where on this sliding scale “nailing a high grade on an ASTC assignment” should reside.

 MTS Curriculum Worksheets can be found on the resources page.